spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/product/technical-writer/index.html.md

 #### Principal Technical Writer Job Grade
 The Principal Technical Writer is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
 The Principal Technical Writer has extensive experience in a Staff-level role.

-**Market Justification for Principal Level:**
-At GitLab, engineering has a formal [dual career track](/handbook/engineering/career-development/#individual-contribution-vs-management) to be able to continue to grow and develop as a manager of people or an individual contributor.

 #### Principal Technical Writer Responsibilities
 Extends the Staff Technical Writer responsibilities in complexity and scope.